-The so-called quadratic complement is a method for solving quadratic equations of the form
+The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} ax^2 + bx + c = 0 \end{align} \]